Currently, the GAIN-group consists of group leader

 Areas of Interest:

-Graph Neural Networks, Deep Learning, Computer Vision, Machine Learning, Graph Theory, Computational
+Graph Neural Networks, Deep Learning, Reinforcement Learning, Power Grids, Machine Learning, Graph Theory, AC Load Flow.

 E-mail (Uni):